 Here are the most common types of allergies in dogs and how to treat them.

-If your pup’s suffering from allergies, it’s hard to watch them be so uncomfortable.
+If your pup’s suffering from allergies, it’s hard to watch her be so uncomfortable.

-“Allergies in dogs can manifest in a variety of ways including itchy or infected skin, ear infections and anal gland issues,” Dr. Meghan Carlton, a veterinarian at DoveLewis Emergency Animal Hospital in Portland, Oregon, told The Dodo.
+“Allergies in dogs can manifest in a variety of ways, including itchy or infected skin, ear infections and anal gland issues,” Dr. Carlton told The Dodo.

-If your dog displays any of the following symptoms, she could be suffering from allergies:
+The most common sign of allergies in dogs is itching of the skin, but if your dog displays any of the following symptoms, she could be suffering from allergies:

 - Constant licking or scratching